Back to Reference

 Cross-modal learning capabilities

 Cross-modal learning allows AI models to transfer knowledge between different data types.
-For example, an AI trained on both text and images can generate accurate image captions without being explicitly trained on every possible combination.
-This capability enhances AI’s adaptability and enables more sophisticated reasoning across multiple information sources.
+For example, an AI trained on both text and images can learn to associate words with visual data.
+Researchers at the Allen Institute for AI demonstrated this by creating a model that could generate an image from a text caption, a task similar to generating captions from an image.
+This capability enhances AI's adaptability and enables more sophisticated reasoning across multiple information sources.

 Multimodal machine learning: core technologies